This chapter presents an overview of input and output plugins, video

 use this class if the following statement holds: To produce output frame

-, the filter needs the input frame with
+with number N, the filter needs the input frame with

-.
-In fact this is true for the overwhelming
+number N. In fact this is true for the overwhelming

 majority of video filters - only special filters such as motion blur need